Tools

 - Auto — the agent performs the action automatically.

-Custom tools and MCPs
+Custom tools and MCP servers

-Beyond the official catalog, you can extend what agents can do with script tools — small Python tools you build directly in an agent's Tools tab for bespoke logic.
-See Studio → Tools.
+- Script tools — small Python tools you build directly in an agent's Tools tab for bespoke logic.

 FAQ